statmike/statmike.github.io/_pages/resume.md

 ### SAS; CARY, NORTH CAROLINA - OCTOBER 2012 - PRESENT

 **Senior Manager — April 2015 - PRESENT**
 Leadership for a group of statisticians and specialists focused on solving problems facing hospital systems, health insurance companies, pharmaceutical, device, and clinical research organizations.
 A focus on automating processes, augmenting decision making, and efficient architectures that work in the cloud and are scalable.
+In this role, I regularly position analytical architectures to technical users, business leads, and executives from hospital systems, pharmaceutical companies, healthcare insurers, and many supporting organizations.
+My days range from digging into the most in-depth details and contextualizing value for executives across this industry.

 * Industry Focus Examples:
   * Member of SAS Global Industry Advisory Board for Health Care and Life Sciences focused on strategy for product development, organizational focus, partnerships and industry engagement